 Unsubsidized Federal and Federal PLUS loans are referred to as non-need-based since the expected family contribution is not considered when determining eligibility for funds from these programs.

-The Federal Pell Grant Program provides "gift" assistance to undergraduates who have not yet earned a baccalaureate degree.
+The Federal Pell Grant Program provides "gift" assistance to undergraduates who have not yet earned.

+assistance to undergraduates who have not yet earned a baccalaureate degree.
 It is an entitlement award which is not dependent upon the availability of funds at a particular institution.
 The annual amount of a student's Federal Pell Grant depends in part on the amount that Congress appropriates for the program.